Home » Recipes » Biscuits and Cookies » Biscotti » Espresso Chocolate Chip Biscotti Recipe

 Slicing espresso biscotti

 • Flour your work surface.
 Before rolling, flour your countertop to prevent the dough from sticking.
+The dough will be wet, so keep your hands and your work surface well-dusted as you shape the logs.

-• Bench Scraper – You’ll want to have a bench scraper on hand when making this biscotti recipe.
-A simple plastic bench scraper (the kind you’d use for breadmaking) will help with mixing the dough, as well as with portioning it into logs.
+• Buy a bench scraper.
+If you don’t own a bench scraper, I suggest picking one up before making this biscotti recipe.
+A simple plastic bench scraper (the kind used in breadmaking) helps with mixing the dough, as well as with portioning it into logs.
+I also like to have a metal ruler nearby for measuring the logs and evenly portioning the biscotti slices.

 Espresso Chocolate Chip Biscotti, white plates, a cup of coffee, and a spoon